TristanGomez44/sceneDetection/README.md

 To extract visual features you can use : "resnet18", "resnet50", "resnet101" and for the temporal component you can use : "resnet18", "resnet50", "resnet101" and "RNN".

-## Evaluate a model on a specific dataset :
+## Compute the scores given by a model on a specific dataset :

 To evaluate a model on a specific dataset, for example a dataset which folder name is "OVSD", run :